-PAYING IN PERSON: Payment by Cash or Cheque
+PAYING IN PERSON: Payment by Cash or Eftpos

-- Payment can be made at the School Office, Monday to Friday between the hours of 8:00am and 10:30am - Bucasia State School provides money collection envelopes (available at the office) - Write the following details on the envelope: Student's Name, Class, Date, Payment Reason, Amount - Payment envelopes should be sent directly to the school office - Payment may also be made via internet banking and direct debit
+- Payments can be made at the School Office, Monday/Wednesday/Friday between the hours of 8:00am and 10:00am.
+Payments outside of this window must be made via BPOINT. - Bucasia State School provides money collection envelopes (available at the office) - Write the following details on the envelope: Student's Name, Class, Date, Payment Reason, Amount - Payment envelopes should be sent directly to the school office - Payment may also be made via internet banking and direct debit